Thursday, June 2, 2022 | Noon

 This new call center is staffed by graduate students from the Springfield College Master of Social Work program, who have been trained to answer the Call2Talk lines as part of their course requirements.

-We are laying the groundwork for a new program to tackle the digital divide – the gap between people with access to technology and those who do not -- by acquiring hardware and providing it, along with training, to members of the community in need.
+We are laying the groundwork for a new program to build digital inclusion by acquiring hardware and providing it, along with training, to members of the community in need.
 We plan to begin the program with Thrive financial coaching clients and families receiving assistance from Boys & Girls Clubs of Greater Holyoke, and then expand it by working with area libraries in our service area.

 Anyone who wishes to volunteer should watch our volunteer portal at volunteer.uwpv.org for openings, and any organization who wishes to participate can contact Jennifer Kinsman, Director of Community Impact, at email@example.com or 413.693.0212.

 UWPV is launching Connect Western Mass, a first-of-its-kind community events calendar.
 Connect Western Mass will provide a place for the people of Hampden County, Granby, and South Hadley to find events, virtual events, trainings, and so on – with a focus on events by or to benefit area nonprofits.
 We plan to launch Connect Western Mass before the end of January 2021.

 We recently created a new volunteer portal at volunteer.uwpv.org. which boasts features to make the volunteering process easier on volunteers, corporations, and nonprofits alike.
-Thanks to our investment, we can provide free accounts to our nonprofit partners with enhanced features of a $900/yr/partner value.
+Thanks to our investment, we can provide accounts with enhanced features to our nonprofit partners.

 UWPV has agreed to take on Diversity On Board as a UWPV program.
 Also called On Board, this program has operated independently as a 501(c)(3), strictly with volunteers, since its creation.